chrisdoc/thesis/thesis.md

 Each event captured by the monitoring unit is forwarded to the processing unit for further aggregation.
 An event is encoded into a binary format and then forwarded to thr consumer.
-Each event has a fixed length (88 bytes) and its structure is shown in Fig. [fig:a1structure].
+Each event has a fixed length (88 bytes) and its structure is shown in
+Figure [fig:a1structure].
 Because not all fields were used by our system, only the ones used are described.

 #### Anonymous ID {#sec:anonymous}